 - Supervision of children in and around water is critical.
-Of the 24 drowning fatalities in 2007, in which supervision of the child victim was a consideration, panels found that 10 (42%) had entered the water unattended. - Use of a personal flotation device is well established as an effective means to prevent drowning deaths.
-None of the Missouri children who drowned in 2007, were wearing a personal flotation device. - The warm-weather months of June, July, August and September are peak months for drowning, coinciding with increased activity in swimming pools and open water sites.
+Of the 15 drowning fatalities in 2008, in which supervision of the child victim was a consideration, panels found that 10 (66%) had entered the water unattended. - Use of a personal flotation device is well established as an effective means to prevent drowning deaths.
+Only one of the Missouri children who drowned in 2008 was wearing a personal flotation device. - The warm-weather months of May, June, July, and August are peak months for drowning, coinciding with increased activity in swimming pools and open water sites.